South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

 South Carolina Schedule Analysis

-- In their best win of the season, the Gamecocks defeated the No. 15 Utah Utes, 78-69, on December 10.
+- Against the No. 15 Utah Utes on December 10, the Gamecocks captured their signature win of the season, a 78-69 victory.

-- The Gamecocks have seven wins over Quadrant 1 opponents, the most in the nation.
+- The Gamecocks have seven wins over Quadrant 1 opponents, the most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!